 How well will airlines be prepared to face the next cycle of higher fuel prices, and how hard it will be for companies exposed to a high level of operational risk and passenger dissatisfaction to keep their business afloat?
 What is it that drives airlines in the direction that doesn’t look sustainable in the long run, and what are the remedies?

-In search for answers, I came across Alex Dichter’s articles that shine more light onto these controversial issues.
+In search of answers, I came across Alex Dichter’s articles that shine more light on these controversial issues.
 Alex is a Senior Partner in McKinsey's London office and leads the company’s global Airline, Travel and Aviation practice.
 He is a former pilot, instructor, and a very frequent traveller - a rare combination of experiences that include financial, strategic, operational, and organisational side of the airline business.
 He kindly accepted my invitation for an interview to share his views, and explain not so obvious issues that are shaping the future of airline business.

 (JR-Jasenka Rapajic, AD-Alex Dichter)

 JR: Corporate performance reports are the compilation of disjointed financial and operational inputs translated into KPIs and as such don’t seem to be reliable enough for making good system decisions.
-On the financial side, ROIC (Return On Invested Capital) is increasingly used as the industry benchmark for airline financial performance.
+On the financial side, ROIC (Return On Invested Capital) is used as the industry benchmark for airline financial performance.
 Is this the right measure of the capital, and how much does it divert the attention from deteriorating business fundamentals like sustainability of the existing business models, stability of operational performance, and service quality?

 AD: Whether or not ROIC is distracting, very few people lower down in an airline will think about ROIC.
-For the most part, they are focused on operational performance metrics and hopefully on driver based metrics.
-If you run an airline, you want your head of airports to focus on the number of gate agents per departure, or the percent of self check-ins.
+For the most part, they are focused on operational performance metrics and hopefully on driver-based metrics.
+If you run an airline, you want your head of airports to focus on the number of gate agents per departure, or the percent of self-check-ins.
 These are the things they can locally control and include cost and quality.
 But, at senior management level, there are some issues with ROIC that have a potential to distort decision making.
 This is one of the essential traps in the industry.
 The first among them is the way in which airlines account for costs.
 Accounting standards allow them to account for maintenance expenses on a cash basis.
 For example, when you buy a new plane, for the next five years you basically show no maintenance cost, and you end up with very high cash flow, very high P&L returns, and also very high ROIC.
 It doesn’t change the fact that every hour you fly that airplane it is one hour closer to a C check or a D check or major maintenance.
 The same happens to labour costs.
-Take flight deck as an example.
+Take the flight deck as an example.
 A first-year pilot’s pay of say $60,000 a year can rise up to $160,000 for a pilot with twelve-year experience.
 There are many ways to distort the equation to get a high ROIC for a period of time.
 It is relatively easy when you are a young and growing airline and you have a high ROIC, but that doesn’t necessarily mean that you are making the right decisions in the long run.

 The other interesting disconnect in the airline industry as a whole is that it technically doesn’t make money.
-Airline business is a not a good business for shareholders, but the return on owners’ equity is actually quite good.
+Airline business is not a good business for shareholders, but the return on owners’ equity is actually quite good.
 So, if you look at airline entrepreneurs, people that start airlines and own them, they do quite well because they are able to borrow money and use other people's money, so it is easy for them to do well.
 They make a few hundred million and then move to the next thing, leaving the problems to someone else.
 I would like to see longer term metrics that show what it takes to make an airline healthy in the long run.

 I also think that we, as an industry, are making a mistake by focusing so much on the aircraft, particularly because their competitive advantage is zero.
 And it is a trap.
 You buy the first new planes from an aircraft manufacturer because you think you are going to have a competitive advantage.
-In about two years lots of airlines have one.
+In about two years lots of airlines will have one.
 When the price comes down, airlines that don’t have these planes think they have to have them to avoid the disadvantage.
 There are however airlines that decided not to fall into that trap.
 They have developed in-house maintenance and modification capabilities to get good use of their older airplanes and are likely to continue with that for quite some time.

 JR: In the context of performance measures, why would a low-fare carrier with short turnaround times and no slacks wish to start operating or even moving their base to the congested, Gatwick-like airports risking costly disruptions?
 At the same time, major legacy carriers are reducing their operation at the capacity constrained airports, finding the opportunities for expansion elsewhere.
-Is it possible that the desire to expand can be so strong as to ignore the longer-term consequences of such decision on cost, quality, and reputation?
+Is it possible that the desire to expand can be so strong as to ignore the longer-term consequences of such decisions on cost, quality, and reputation?
 How much does the lack of system metrics contribute to this situation?

 AD: Firstly, if you are a low-cost carrier, you are making money by offering places that stimulate demand.
 You are offering low prices, taking into account how much money people have, and you also have to be competitive.